Know Your Agents.

 Electron-based tools eat 500MB+ of RAM per window.
 When you're running five agents, that's your entire machine.
 AgentMux uses 150-350MB of memory — a native Rust binary with no garbage collector, no runtime bloat, and no random freezes.
 It's the only tool that won't become the bottleneck.

 Running multiple agents in isolation creates duplicated work, merge conflicts, and cascading errors.
-AgentMux's interpane reactive communication lets agents share context, coordinate tasks, and respond to each other's output — all through the UI, with every handoff logged for audit.
+AgentMux's interagent reactive communication lets agents share context, coordinate tasks, and respond to each other's output — all through the UI, with every handoff logged for audit.

 AgentMux was rapidly developed by AI agents running inside AgentMux itself.
-Multiple agents working in parallel on frontend, backend, and infrastructure - coordinated through the same interpane communication and Agent App API that ships to you.
+Multiple agents working in parallel on frontend, backend, and infrastructure - coordinated through the same interagent communication and Agent App API that ships to you.
 The ultimate proof the tool works: we ship with it every day.

 Other tools govern their own ecosystem.
 AgentMux is the vendor-neutral control plane — governance at the routing layer, not bolted on after the fact.